 Switching to an electric vehicle reduces your emissions by 70% today and 100% when we reach 100% carbon-free electricity.
 Learn more about driving electric including rebates, charging, and available options.

 Emissions from waste are a small percentage of our carbon footprint, but have increased about 15% since 2008.
-You can commit to quitting single use plastic and learn more about what, where, and how to recycle in Concord.
+Learn more about what, where, and how to recycle and reduce your waste in Concord.

 Composting your food and organic waste is another way to reduce waste.
 You can do this in your backyard or opt into a curbside collection program.
 You can also take advantage of Concord’s compost site for yard waste.

 Water is critical to reducing our emissions and to being prepared for the future of climate change.
 Changing precipitation patterns and temperatures could impact the quantity and quality of our water supply.
-Sign up for a water assessment to identify water saving opportunities and learn more about water saving rebates through Concord’s Water and Sewer division.
+Learn more about water saving rebates through Concord’s Water and Sewer division.

 8. Practice sustainable landscaping